The US Military All-Stars would like to share some thoughts:

 What Dreams are Made Of

-On Monday, May 30th, 2016 my husband, John, and I decided to take our 8 year old son, Keegan, to opening night for the Forest City Owls in Forest City, NC.
+My husband, John, and I decided to take our 8 year old son, Keegan, to opening night for the Forest City Owls in Forest City, NC.
 After looking at their website and seeing the advertisement of the exhibition game against the US National Military All-Stars I figured it would be a great way to spend some family time on a hot Memorial Day.
 We started the 30 minute drive to the stadium and Keegan was already excited about seeing some baseball!
 Keegan started playing baseball when he was 4 and has a genuine love for the game.
 He practices hard and always seems to find a way to incorporate baseball into almost everything.

 Once we arrived at the stadium and got our tickets Keegan was in a foot race to get to our normal seats.
 We have taken Keegan to several games before and he always wants to sit on the visitor side in the foul ball section to the right of the visitor dugout.
 At the Owls stadium there are nice lawn chairs in that section that are first come first serve.
 We were lucky enough to get the last three remaining chairs for this game.
 Keegan picked his seat, the farthest away, and sat down with his ball glove.
 See, those seats aren’t the greatest seats in the house.
 The sun shines directly in your eyes for the first hour or so of the game and it’s nearly impossible to get a good view of home plate.
 None the less, that’s where he chooses to sit, just in case a foul ball comes that way he’ll be close enough to grab one before the game ends.
 This game was like all the others to him, the end goal: return home with a foul ball.